 Follow guidelines for protecting your devices and data

-Review and follow the best practices listed in "The Building Blocks of Safe Computing" printable pamphlet.
+Review and follow the best practices listed in our Safe Computing pamphlet.
 Understanding and following these practices will help you reduce the risk to the data and devices you are carrying or have access to in your travels.

 Learn about hardware and software travel restrictions